 Personalized LASIK Treatment

-Because we are a full service ophthalmology practice, we are able to offer a range of refractive surgery options and personalize your refractive surgery care.
-Our doctors have many years of extensive refractive surgery and general eye surgery experience.
-Our doctors have performed some of the most advanced refractive and general eye surgery procedures in the Monroe, North Carolina area.
+Because we are a full-service ophthalmology practice, we are able to offer a range of refractive surgery options and personalize your refractive surgery care.
+Our doctors have many years of refractive surgery and general eye surgery experience.
+They have performed some of the most advanced refractive and general eye surgery procedures in the North Carolina area.

 Our facility houses the most advanced FDA proven technology to give each patient the best possible result.
 After an extensive examination of your eyes and an evaluation of your particular needs, your doctor will determine which procedure will provide you with the best visual outcome.

 The newspapers and airwaves today are saturated with advertising for vision correction surgery.
 LASIK and other refractive procedures are widely available.
 We understand the difficulty many prospective patients face in choosing a refractive surgeon and vision correction procedure.
 The information provided by our website and during a LASIK consultation will guide you and help you become an educated patient.

 Our Laser: The Allegretto Wave

 Operating at 400 HZ, the Allegretto Wave is one of the fastest laser systems available in the United States.
 An average treatment will take no more than 6-8 seconds in many cases less.